madeofhuman/CourseWare/README.md

 # CourseWare
-A courseware app in Spring
+A courseware  web app in Spring